• Skip to primary navigation

 • Add water and bring to a boil, then reduce the heat to a low simmerl.
 Cook the soup, stirring occasionally, until the split peas and potatoes are soft and the soup is thickened, about 45 minutes.

 • Remove bay leaf.
-Remove ham bone and set aside.
+If using ham steaks skip to next step.
+If using ham bone, remove ham bone and set aside.
 Using 2 forks, shred off meat from bone.
 Discard any gristle and fat.
 Add meat back into soup.
-Taste and adjust for salt and pepper.
-Serve with some crusty bread or rolls.

 • This soup will thicken as it sits and cools.
 Add additional water to get the soup to the consistency you like.